Exploring Harris and Lewis with Wilderness Scotland

 Short but oh so incredibly sweet is this absolute beauty of a walk in the turquoise beach lovers’ mecca of South Harris.
 A rough and steep ascent from the village of Northton (passing the odd Highland Cow or two between pants), it is tough on the limbs but suitable for most levels of hiker.
 Ceapabhal boasts one of the most impressive backdrops you’ll find – with North Uist, Taransay and even Skye and St Kilda (on a very clear day) joining the plethora of beach porn on display in all directions.

 Following completion of the ascent, we took the long way home via Toe Head and snaking all the way around the coast of the peninsula with the just stunning Scarista on our left.
 20 degrees, clear skies, good company, kilted (of course) and with views I’ll never forget – so ends maybe the best outdoor day in Scotland I’ve ever had.
+For more of my favourite hikes around Scotland, read this.

 The walk to Bosta Beach – Great Bernera